Hilary Devey: Television

 Devey featured in several television programmes, including The Secret Millionaire in 2008, in which she donated more than £70,000 to the Back Door Music Project and the Syke Community Centre in Rochdale.
 In March 2010, she was the presenter of The Business Inspector for Channel 5, a four-part documentary series which saw her use her business acumen and expertise to help transform struggling small businesses into successful profitable companies.

 In February 2011, Devey joined the panel of the BBC Two programme Dragons' Den following the departure of James Caan.
 Devey later announced that she would be leaving the series in June 2012, as she had signed an exclusive two-year agreement with Channel 4.
+She departed alongside fellow Dragon Theo Paphitis, and they were replaced by Kelly Hoppen and Piers Linney.

 In September 2012, Devey presented her final programme for BBC Two, a mini-series called Hilary Devey's Women at the Top, a joint Open University and BBC Two production.

 In April 2013, after moving to Channel 4, Devey began hosting a new series, The Intern, a business documentary in which Devey gave three young interns a week's trial in the job of their dreams.
 The first three episodes were aired in the Thursday 9 pm time slot, but the final three episodes were broadcast on Wednesday nights at the later time of 11 pm, due to a significant drop in ratings.

 On 3 April 2014, Devey announced that she would host a new Channel 4 programme, which began filming in June 2014.
 The show, named Running the Shop, began airing on Channel 4 on 9 June 2015.

 On 18 June 2015, Devey made her debut as a guest panellist on the ITV lunchtime chat show Loose Women, and became an occasional panellist on 4 September that year.
 However, she departed the show on 9 November.